 The County Assessor prepares the tax roll in each spring and summer.
-Owners are notified of changes in valuation by early fall and have the ability to file an appeal.
+Owners are notified of changes in valuation by the early fall and have the ability to file an appeal.
 The deadline for appeals in the County is November 30th.
 Current year appeals take a number of months to process and typically are not resolved by the end of the fiscal year.

-Assessor-initialized reductions generally represent the bulk of adjustments to the tax roll during a time of a market decline.
+Assessor-initialized reductions (as opposed to property owner generated appeals) will represent the bulk of adjustments to the tax roll during a time of a market decline.
 Cumulatively, assessed valuation in the County declined 11% from Fiscal Year 2007-08 through Fiscal Year 2014-15 due to the County Assessor's proactive reviews.
-Since Fiscal Year 2014-15 there have been no additional Proposition 8 reductions of significance.
-Assessed valuation has increased in the County in each Fiscal Year since Fiscal Year 2013-14, and is projected to increase by approximately 6% in Fiscal Year 2022-23 as compared to the prior year.
-See "APPENDIX A-INFORMATION REGARDING THE COUNTY OF RIVERSIDE" attached hereto.
+To date, approximately seven percent of the Fiscal Year 2021-22 assessment appeals have been completed.
+The majority of the remaining Fiscal Year 2021-22 assessment appeals are expected to be completed by June 2023.
+The County Assessor reports that the assessed value of 91,666 properties in the County was reduced through Proposition 8 for Fiscal Year 2022-23, with approximately \$4.2 billion in reduced valuation.
+Such adjustments are completed prior to the finalization of the roll each summer.
+The vast majority of property tax appeals filed are not upheld.
+From Fiscal Years 2005-06 through 2021-22, the dollar amount of successful appeals ranged between approximately 3% and 4% of assessed value.
+See APPENDIX A-"INFORMATION REGARDING THE COUNTY OF RIVERSIDE."